| Valentines Day brought some tough love

 homophobia to beat up on AIDS agencies.
 There has got to

 be a better way to do this.
+At the Valentines Day press conference

 in Washington, D.C., ACT UP/D.C. coordinator Wayne Turner thanked